A bit over 2 years ago, my buddy passed away. He was a healthy guy who went to bed at 27 and didn't wake up.

-Around that time, I was giving everything I had to my job - a fast growing tech startup in Colorado.
+Around that time, I was giving everything I had to my job - a fast-growing tech startup in Colorado.

 I'd always wanted to travel, but never had the courage to actually go out and chase that dream.
-I tried, but people told me the safe path was to work hard at my job, so that's what I did.
+I tried, but people told me that the safe path was to continue to work hard at my job, so that's what I did.
 I listened to them and doubled down - putting all of my energy into the thing that was making me unhappiest.

 That changed when Adam died.

 To have dreamed up something for so long and then to actually live it out was one of the most fulfilling feelings I've ever known.
 I lived in the mountains, learned from people from all over the world, grew closer with my family and fell in love.

 Not following through on that yearning - and on that calling - would have been the biggest regret of my life.
 And that's what DRT is about.